verified-network-toolchain/Verified-FEC/README.md

 3. VST 2.9.1
 4. Mathematical Components 1.14.0

-It should run on any machine that has the latest Coq Platform installed.
+It should run on any machine that has the latest Coq Platform installed, and has been tested on Ubuntu 20.04 and Linux Mint 20.

 ## Building the Proofs

-The command "make" will verify all of the proofs. "make -j" also works.
+The proofs can be built either sequentially or in parallel.
+`make -j 3` builds the proofs in parallel using 3 cores.
+This reduces the amount of time needed (see "Resource Requires" below).

+`make` builds the proofs sequentially.

-After all the proofs have been built, the last file shows the axioms that the main theorems depend on.
+After all the proofs have been built, the last file outputs the axioms that the main theorems depend on.

+`make clean` will remove all built proofs, in case the process needs to be restarted.

 ## Repository Structure